 Certain COVID-19 vaccine candidates will require -80°C storage, while others may allow for warmer frozen storage ranging from -40°C to -20°C. How will your organization ensure it’s prepared to meet the storage requirements of any one of the viable vaccine candidates?

 Expand capacity throughout the cold chain with ULT freezers designed to provide the widest temperature range.
-Stirling Ultracold offers the ONLY commercially available freezer models that can safely maintain temperature setpoints from -86°C to -20°C. These units meet the cold storage efficacy requirements of the majority of COVID-19 vaccine candidates, regardless of which are ultimately approved.
+Stirling Ultracold offers the ONLY commercially available freezer models that can safely maintain temperature setpoints from -86°C to -20°C. These units meet the cold storage efficacy requirements of the majority of COVID-19 biological materials.

 Obstacle: Few distribution facilities are designed for high-volume ULT vaccine storage.